Unp1xelt/Locale-API/README.md

 ## Command

-The command ``usedlocales`` can only be executed in the console.
+The command ``/usedlocales`` can only be executed in the console.
 It shows what ``Locale``'s are used and how many.